ThisisRDSharma/Siddu-/README.md

 Limited Data for Detection of Advanced or Novel Biometric Attacks The data for detecting advanced or novel biometric attacks is extremely limited, as high-risk imagery accounts for just 0.05% of all processed transactions.
 This scarcity restricts the ability to train models and improve detection mechanisms for sophisticated threats.
  The scarcity of high-risk data makes it challenging to develop highly accurate detection models for advanced or novel biometric attacks

+Due to the limited dataset of high-risk biometric incidents, continuous monitoring should focus on real-time detection, alerting for any anomalies or unusual patterns in the biometric data.